Bakersfield Blaze

 The Bakersfield Blaze were a minor league baseball team in Bakersfield, California.
 They played in the California League at the Class A-Advanced level, hosting home games at Sam Lynn Ballpark.
 Opened in 1941, the stadium is well known for facing the setting sun and its shallow 354 ft center field fence, and seats 3,500 fans.

 Near the end of the 2008 season, it was rumored that the Blaze would move to the Carolina League after the following season.
 However, Minor League Baseball president Pat O'Conner announced in February 2009 that they would remain in the California League.

-The Blaze were sold to local Bakersfield businessmen Gene Voiland and Chad Hathaway just prior to the 2012 season.
+The Blaze were sold by David Elmore of the Elmore Sports Group to local Bakersfield businessmen Gene Voiland and Chad Hathaway just prior to the 2012 season.
 The new ownership renovated Sam Lynn Ballpark in time for Opening Day and announced in November 2012 that a new ballpark would be ready for the 2014 season.
-However, financing plans for a new stadium failed to meet the $30 million target and team ownership was reclaimed by former owner D. G. Elmore.
+However, financing plans for a new stadium failed to meet the $30 million target and team ownership was reclaimed by former owner David G. Elmore.
 As a result, the California League began looking for a new home for the team.
 However, in August 2016, the California League announced that the Blaze would not be returning for the 2017 season.
 The team played its final game on September 12, 2016.

 The Fayetteville Woodpeckers replaced the Blaze at the Advanced-A level, however the Fayetteville Woodpeckers are not the continuation of the Blaze.